cityofaustin/Residential-Permitting/_projects/deck/define.md

       The city will need to access any easements on your lot.
 You may be fined or asked to demolish your deck if you choose to build it on an easement.
 [Learn more about easements](/resources/glossary/easements).
   - tab_title: Impervious Cover
     tab_content_markdown: >
         Impervious cover restrictions are put in place to prevent flooding during and after heavy rains.
-[Learn more about impervious cover](/resources/glossary/impervious-cover).
+If your deck is uncovered, has spaces between the planks, and is located over a permeable surface like grass, then only half of the deck’s surface area will affect the total amount of impervious cover on your property.
+If you are covering your deck or there won’t be spaces between the planks, then 100% of the deck’s surface area will count towards the amount of impervious cover on your property.
+A reviewer can help you change your deck design if you max out your impervious cover.[Learn more about impervious cover](/resources/glossary/impervious-cover).
 ---